JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 This is where you tell Google how your application (via Logto) will interact with Google's OAuth servers.

 {{< callout type="warning" >}}
-You will be needing a `.com` from here
+You will be needing a `.com` from here and a subscription to LogTo
 {{< /callout >}}

 And there are few interesting concepts here.